mrlt8/docker-wyze-bridge/README.md

 ### docker-compose (recommended)

 This is similar to the docker run command, but will save all your options in a yaml file.
+(If your credentials have special characters, you must escape them)

 1. Install [Docker Compose](https://docs.docker.com/compose/install/).
 2. Use the [sample](https://raw.githubusercontent.com/mrlt8/docker-wyze-bridge/main/docker-compose.sample.yml) as a guide to create a `docker-compose.yml` file with your wyze credentials.